bhisaac/5eFP/5eFP-SRD.md

 ## Entertainer

-~~You thrive in front of an audience.
-You know how to entrance them, entertain them, and even inspire them.
-Your poetics can stir the hearts of those who hear you, awakening grief or joy, laughter or anger.
-Your music raises their spirits or captures their sorrow.
-Your dance steps captivate, your humor cuts to the quick.
-Whatever techniques you use, your art your life.~~

 You are a natural performer who can captivate, entertain, and motivate your audience.
 Your words, music, or dance moves can evoke powerful emotions.
 Your performance art is an integral part of your life.

 **Tool Proficiencies:** Disguise kit, one type of musical instrument